Rugby union in the Soviet Union: Break up of Soviet Union

 The most successful "successor" rugby team has been that of Georgia, which competed in the 2003 Rugby World Cup, the 2007 Rugby World Cup, and the 2011 Rugby World Cup.
 In 2007, they nearly upset Ireland, missing out on a potential winning try late in the match, and defeated Namibia 30-0.
 In 2011, they had a respectable performance against Scotland, losing 15–6, defeated Romania 25–9.
 No other ex-Soviet nation other than Georgia and Russia has ever qualified for the Rugby World Cup.

 Russia remains to date the next most successful team after Georgia, participating in the 2011 Rugby World Cup; however, the rest of the former USSR has not fared so well.
 A notable exception was the Latvian rugby union sevens team which succeeded in reaching the Rugby World Cup Sevens in 1993.
 This surprised the international rugby community, as at the time there were only two rugby pitches in the entire country.
-There are some other notable exceptions, e.g. the Ukraine who were able to call on the services of Igor Bokov the former Soviet coach.
+There are some other notable exceptions, e.g. Ukraine who were able to call on the services of Igor Bokov the former Soviet coach.

 The era also brought a new challenge in the form of rugby league.
 Although rugby league in England had traditionally played on its working class credentials, in the Soviet Union it had been seen as a bourgeois pursuit, due to its links with business through professionalism.
 When the Soviet Union collapsed, rugby league tried to buy out Russian rugby union.
 A notable defector was RC Lokomotiv, the former train workers club in Moscow.

-In the mid-1990s, Russia had 222 clubs, and 6,000 players spread out across the entire country [rather speculative and untrue figure]; Georgia had 40 clubs; the Ukraine had 20 clubs and 750 players; Latvia had only 8 clubs; and Lithuania had 14 clubs;
+In the mid-1990s, Russia had 222 clubs, and 6,000 players spread out across the entire country [rather speculative and untrue figure]; Georgia had 40 clubs; Ukraine had 20 clubs and 750 players; Latvia had only 8 clubs; and Lithuania had 14 clubs;